Unique Beaches: Uvita Beach & Tombolo of Uvita

 Here are some ideas/tips to get the best out of your visit:

 - There are several parking lots on the outside of the park.
 They charge between USD $4 - $6 for the day.

 - Check the tide.
 The tombolo is fully visible only during low tide.
 So, a good plan is to start your walk 30 min before the tide is shallow.

-- The walk on flat sandy terrain can take between 20 – 40 min each way, depending on your physical condition.
+- The walk is on flat sandy terrain and it can take between 20 – 40 min each way, depending on your physical condition.

 - There is no shade for most of the way, so it can get hot and quite sunny.
 Of course, this can vary, depending on the time of the day you go and the weather conditions on that specific day.

-- BACKPACK LIST: cash for parking and entrance fee, lots of water, sunblock, hat, and bathing suit for a swim.
+- BACKPACK LIST: cash for parking, lots of water, sunblock, hat, and bathing suit for a swim.